 Don’t miss: The architecture of the building has drawn a lot of critical acclaim.
 Take a few minutes to admire its bold design and spacious garden area, as well as the greenery spiraling down from its “hanging gardens.”

-The Museum of Contemporary Art is the place to go for the latest modern art exhibitions.
+Art lovers from all over the country take flights to Miami just to check out the latest modern art exhibitions at the The Museum of Contemporary Art.
 The museum’s Optic Nerve collection is an important forum for emerging artists working in film, and has featured over 220 new cinematographers, allowing many of them to present their work for the first time.

 Don’t miss: MOCA holds free outdoor concerts (rain or shine) on the last Friday of every month at 8 pm, which feature talented jazz artists.